IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_record.html.markdown

 * `responsible_person` - (Required, string) The email address of the person responsible for a domain.
 Replace the `@` symbol in the address with a `.`.
 For example: root@example.org would be expressed as `root.example.org.`.
 * `retry` - (Optional, integer) The duration, expressed in seconds, that the domain's primary name server (or servers) waits before attempting to refresh the domain's zone with the secondary name server.
 A failed attempt to refresh by a secondary name server triggers the retry action.
 * `ttl` - (Required, integer) The time to live (TTL) duration, expressed in seconds, of a resource record.
 A name server uses TTL to determine how long to cache a resource record.
 An SOA record's TTL value defines the domain's overall TTL.
-* `type` - (Required, string) The type of domain resource record.
+* `type` - (Required, Forces new resource, string) The type of domain resource record.
 Accepted values are as follows:
     * `a` for address records
     * `aaaa` for address records
     * `cname` for canonical name records